SystemFw/blog/content/staging/paxos-failures.md

 ### Quorum intersection

-We saw how write repair is necessary to preserve safety, but it turns out that it's also _sufficient_.
+We saw how write repair is necessary to preserve safety, but it turns out that it's also sufficient.

-To see why, consider that in order for a value to be written to the WOR, a value must be written to a majority of storage servers.
+To see why, consider that in order to be written to the WOR, a value must be written to a majority of storage servers.
 A later writer will then send a `prepare` request, also to a majority of storage servers.
 These two majorities might not be exactly the same,